trevstanhope/MR15/README.md

 ## Configuration
 ### Configuring Arduinos (IMPORTANT)
-The Controller and Monitor subsystems must be loaded to their respective PLC.
+The ECU and EMU subsystems must be upload to their respective Programmable Logic Controller (PLC).

-Please check the README.md
+To do so, connect the PLC and navigate to the proper folder (monitor/ or controller/).
+Next, clean the directory of any previous build information:

+    make clean

+Then, compile the source code:

+    make

+Lastly, upload the compiled to the PLC:

+    make upload

 ### Configuring Boot to Fullscreen (IMPORTANT)
 Edit the LDM config: